datacorruption/Rave-Strategies/README.md

 ## To Do
 - Add weighted probability to sequencer selection
 - Expand vocab for actions, things, contexts
-- Add example output and setup info to readme
-- Add header image

 ## Who Made This?
 I'm [Jeremiah Johnson](http://jeremiahjohnson.rip) — electronic musician, creative technologist, and hiker.
 Currently designing, coding, and consulting at [Final Form](https://www.finalform.systems).
-Previously, I’ve worked as the Lead Creative Technologist at Barbarian, Data Engineer at Columbia University Medical Center, Adjunct Professor at New York University, Creative Director for an international music festival, and contributor to O'Reilly's technical books.
+Previously, I’ve worked as Lead Creative Technologist at Barbarian, Data Engineer at Columbia University Medical Center, Adjunct Professor at New York University, Creative Director for an international music festival, and contributor to O'Reilly's technical books.
 I have a music production studio in Tucson, AZ where I use modular synths and drum machines alongside obsolete videogame consoles to produce rave tracks for the end of the world under the name [𝑵𝑼𝑳𝑳𝑺𝑳𝑬𝑬𝑷](http://nullsleep.com).
 You can find my tunes on [Bandcamp](https://nullsleep.bandcamp.com) and [SoundCloud](https://soundcloud.com/nullsleep).

 Twitter: [@Nullsleep](https://twitter.com/Nullsleep)</br>
 Instagram: [@Nullsleep](https://instagram.com/Nullsleep)